DHP-stottepakke/pages/pages/dmp_knowledge_base/4_legal_ethics.md

 <!--key information-->
 ### [Science Europe Guidance](https://doi.org/10.5281/zenodo.4915862 "Science Europe.
 (2021).
 Practical Guide to the International Alignment of Research Data Management - Extended Edition. https://doi.org/10.5281/zenodo.4915862")[![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/) - annotated
 Personal privacy is here addressed purely from a legal perspective, if working with personal data this should also be addressed under 4c ethical issues.
-Processing of personal data and or health data affects the need for data security in the project, make sure this is appropriately addressed under [3. storage and backup 3b.3](legg inn lenke) .
+Processing of personal data and or health data affects the need for data security in the project, make sure this is appropriately addressed under [3. storage and backup 3b.3](https://dhp-stottepakke.github.io/pages/3_storage_backup#3b---how-will-data-security-and-protection-of-sensitive-data-be-taken-care-of-during-the-research).

 [Test the Ethics and data protection decision tree from European Commission](https://ec.europa.eu/assets/rtd/ethics-data-protection-decision-tree/index.html "2024-01-22")